Skip to main content

 Important

 A surprising number of local business websites have no structured data at all.
-They're invisible to the machine-readable web.
+That makes crawlers rely more heavily on inference and third-party sources.

 Using generic LocalBusiness when specific types exist.
 If there's a schema type for your exact business category, use it.
 More specificity helps.